Michaszek224/Michaszek224/README.md

 # Hi there!
 I'm Michał 1x dev

-## 💻 About Me
+## About Me
-I'm a Computer Science student passionate about backend development, databases, big data.
+I'm a Computer Science student passionate about backend development, databases, big data and devops.
 I also enjoy using AI tools to enhance productivity and make things easier.
+Huge linux enthusiast, currently working on arch(main) and fedora.

 ## For Job Recruiters
 - I`m mainly looking for work/ internship in golang, python or rust.